The Complete Guide to Taking the Bus in Tonga

 Travelling on a budget?
-Bus travel in Tonga might just be your new best friend, allowing you to get across islands for no more than TOP$3!
+Bus travel in Tonga might just be your new best friend, allowing you to get across islands for no more than TOP$3.50!
 Catching the bus in Tonga is not only a means for getting from A to B, but a cultural encounter to experience the islands like a local.
-Bus travel is definitely a viable way of getting around Tonga’s main island, Tongatapu, although a little bit of patience and a sense of adventure is needed.
-This mantra is needed to its fullest extent on the other Tonga island that has bus transport, Vava’u.
+Bus travel is a viable way of getting around Tonga’s main island, Tongatapu, although a bit of patience and a sense of adventure are needed.
 As for other methods of bus transport, you’ll also find guided mini-bus tours in Tonga, as well as airport shuttles.
 We’ll explain it all in this guide to how to travel around Tonga by bus!

 - Learn to identify the buses for Tongatapu: “HAHAKE” is eastern, “HIHIFO” is western and “VAIOLA” is around Nuku’alofa

 - Buses don’t have a schedule – ask the driver when the bus will return from the destination you’re heading to

 - Know where you want to stop?
 Shout “Tu’u atu heno!” which means “Stop there!”

 - Pay the driver when you get off the bus, not when you get on.

 See the full list elaborating on each tip in the 10 Tips for Taking the Bus in Tonga.

 Tongatapu Bus Routes: Where to Catch the Bus on Tongatapu

 Travelling by bus is available on only one of the 169 islands of Tonga; Tongatapu.
 Buses in Tongatapu make a cheap, cultural and viable way of getting around the island, as well as around the capital, Nuku’alofa.